 La Notte Rosa

 I went online to see what events were happening in Umbria during the month we are here.
 I read that there is an event, La Notte Rosa on July 7th which is dedicated to all the women of Foligno.
 Stores will be open late offering discounts to anyone wearing something pink.
 It is going to be held in the large piazza right by us, Piazza della Repubblica.
-We weren’t sure quite what to expect but noticed the day before a stage being constructed.
+We weren’t sure quite what to expect but noticed the day before a stage was being constructed.
 We decide to attend and went to one of our favorite bars in the piazza for an aperitif so we could get a good seat.
 It started a little late but that’s because they are on Italian time, ha!

 The Evening Continues…

 The first person on the stage was a man singing folk music.
 I glance over at Gary and shrug my shoulders.
 He had a nice voice but wasn’t quite gearing up the crowd, but he was singing in English.
 The second act was a woman who had a very nice voice and sang a few songs in Italian.
 Again, nice but nothing to write home about.
-Then, this group of ten women ranging in age from twenty to forty, all in a cute black and white dresses approach the stage.
+Then, this group of ten women ranging in age from twenty to forty, all in cute black and white dresses approach the stage.
 They start singing in English “Get Down on It,” Hot Stuff,” Staying Alive,” and “YMCA!”
 They were fantastic and the crowd loved it—including us!

 There were people selling mylar balloons and some street food.
 We headed for the gelateria and walled the streets listening to the next rock group that had started playing.
 These guys were good too and sang in Italian.
 By 11:30 pm we were tried and headed back to the apartment.
 The music continued until 2:00 am but it wasn’t too bad.
 The evening was a blast.